eimis1990/visma-tech-assistant/11Labs Agent/TOOL_CONFIGURATION_CHECKLIST.md

 # 11Labs Tool Configuration Checklist

+## ✅ SOLUTION IMPLEMENTED

+**The issue was in the code implementation, not the 11Labs dashboard configuration.**

+The previous implementation used `window.clientTools` which ElevenLabs **does not recognize**.
+The correct approach is to listen for the `elevenlabs-convai:call` event and register client tools on `event.detail.config.clientTools`.

+**What was fixed:**
+- Updated [app/components/ElevenLabsWidget.tsx](../app/components/ElevenLabsWidget.tsx) to use the `elevenlabs-convai:call` event listener
+- Added proper Script component to load the ElevenLabs widget
+- Client tools are now registered correctly when the agent starts a conversation

+**Status:** The implementation now matches the working UNEET project approach.

+---

 ## Troubleshooting "Client tool with name open_document is not defined on client"

 This error means the tool isn't properly configured or connected in the 11Labs dashboard.
 Follow this checklist step by step.